awsdocs/amazon-s3-developer-guide/doc_source/HostingWebsiteOnS3Setup.md

 ## Step 4: Testing Your Website<a name="step4-test-web-site"></a>

-Type the following URL in the browser, replacing *example\-bucket* with the name of your bucket and *website\-region* with the name of the AWS Region where you deployed your bucket\.
-For information about AWS Region names, see [Website Endpoints](WebsiteEndpoints.md) \)\.
+Type the following URL in the browser, replacing *example\-bucket* with the name of your bucket and *region* with the name of the AWS Region where you deployed your bucket\.

 ```
 1. http://example-bucket.s3-website-region.amazonaws.com
 ```

+**Note**
+The format of the URL may vary depending on which region you've deployed your bucket in.
+For information about AWS Region names, see [Website Endpoints](WebsiteEndpoints.md) \)\.

 If your browser displays your `index.html` page, the website was successfully deployed\.